TrueOpenVR/TrueOpenVR-Core/README.md

 - For developers drivers for VR devices: [sample and ready drivers](https://github.com/TrueOpenVR/TrueOpenVR-Drivers).

-- Send your fixes, patches, samples, demos or etc.
+- Send your fixes, patches, samples, demos, translations or etc.

 - Write your proposals or feature requests through "Issue" or email.